smartarch/extremexp-llm/patterns.md

 ---

-### Task order (without conditional flow)
+### Determine task order (without conditional flow)

-Rationale: Can the LLM understand the order of tasks in the workflow without conditional flow?
+Rationale: Can the LLM order the tasks in the workflow without conditional flow to adhere to control flow links?

 Parameters: